haberdashPI/german_track/_research/plans.md

+- improve early/late window (something that is the same across subjects) (try a single point, median, mode, etc...)
+- don't split window timings for the early/late target times
+- then for target timing split into groups relative to the switch (as per the behavioral data)
+- just target time and salience of anova (no window start)
+- does a median or a mean across window times change anything
+- can we get a way with not splitting the early/late window distinction for the interaction

+- look at the raw window
+- also look at the baseline window just before

   - 2x2 for salinece / target-timing
   - try early late timing (for data summary, some way to split across all conditions)
     - minimize difference with each split (across all conditions or within each?)